 Indigenous peoples have survived many epidemics in the past.
 HIV/AIDS will be another epidemic they will survive as well.
 Members of the American Indian Community House who are from various indigenous backgrounds carried large reproductions of historical Epidemic Winter Counts onto the stage of the famous Apollo Theatre in Harlem, NYC, during the opening of Manhattan's 2015 World AIDS Day event .
 Indigenous community members kicked of the event blessing the stage with their dancing, singing, and prayers.

-Pictured here (left to right):
+Pictured here (left to right top to bottom):